DXND-FM

 DXND (90.1 FM) was a radio station owned and operated by GMA Network, Inc. The station's studio and transmitter were located at the Norpen Bldg., Roxas Ave., Brgy.
 Poblacion, Iligan.

 History

 DXND was launched on March 1, 1995, as Campus Radio 90.1, carrying a mass-based format.
 On March 1, 2004, it rebranded as 90.1 Wow FM, similar to its sister station in Davao (now Barangay FM 103.5 Davao).
-It lasted until February 14, 2007, when it brought back its Campus Radio branding.
-On February 17, 2014, it became a relay station of DZBB in Manila.
+It lasted until February 14, 2007, when it brought back its Campus Radio branding and the slogan changed to Wow Nindota AH!.
+On February 17, 2014, it became a relay station of DZBB in Manila due to cost-cutting measures.
 In the 1st quarter of 2022, it rebranded simply as DXND with the slogan Ang FM ng Iligan.
-It reduced its simulcasting of DZBB to give way to automated music programming at times.
-As of October 2022, the station is off the air.
+It reduced its simulcasting of DZBB to give way to automated music programming at times, while the program retained is a simulcast of 24 Oras.
+In October 2022, the station went off the air.